Key Takeaways

 See What Your Knoxville Home Is Worth Today

-Get My Cash Offers →Or visit our Knoxville landing page for more information.
+Get My Cash Offers →Or visit our Knoxville cash buyer page for more on how the process works.

 Data Sources: This analysis draws from Zillow Home Value Index, Redfin market data, Tennessee Realtors Association reports, Knox County property records, US Census Bureau population estimates, and Tennessee Department of Revenue statistics.
-Data as of January 2026.
+Operator note: specific figures cited above (median prices, days on market, price per square foot, foreclosure counts, federal employment counts) should be reverified each quarter against the original sources before this article's next refresh.